Running for weight loss: The do’s and don’ts of using a training plan to lose weight

 Training plans can be addictive.
 You’ll probably have the calendar view of the plan printed out and attached to your refrigerator, excitedly crossing off each run as Race Day gets closer.
 As a rule, if you miss a run, don’t try to make it up.
 Just move on with the plan.

 There are some scheduling things you can do without interrupting training.
-If you typically do your long runs on Saturday, but you know an upcoming event is going to make that impossible, there’s no harm in moving the run a day earlier or later.
-However, if you miss a run because you just didn’t have time over the course of a day to get it done, it is not a good idea to add the missed miles to the next day’s run.
+If you typically do your long runs on Saturday, but you know an upcoming event will make that impossible, there’s no harm in moving the run a day earlier or later.
+However, if you miss a run because you didn’t have time over a day to complete it, adding the missed miles to the next day’s run is not a good idea.
 Just move on.
-Piling up the miles will cause you to run longer distances than you’re ready for, which brings an increased risk of burnout, or can cause frustration or wanting to give up on the plan completely if you aren’t able to handle the longer mileage.
-Again, just move on, and start the next day’s run as planned.
+Piling up the miles will cause you to run longer distances than you’re ready for, which increases the risk of burnout or can cause frustration or wanting to give up on the plan entirely if you can’t handle the longer mileage.
+Again, move on and start the next day’s run as planned.

 Don’t obsess over statistics

-Running is a sport that is full of useful numbers.
-It can be very easy to become overly concerned or even obsessed by all of the different data points you’ll have available.
+Running is a sport that is full of valid numbers.
+It can be very easy to become overly concerned or even obsessed with the different data points you’ll have available.

 Another key area of unimportant attention is pace.
 Every running app, every race time calculator, puts pace at the forefront.
-Pace is important for advanced runners that are training towards a specific time goal.
-For newer runners that are going through the training plan to get introduced to the sport, to get in shape and to lose weight, pace should not be considered the most important statistic.
-You want to be sure that your workouts are challenging, you want to be able to feel like you are pushing yourself.
-Whether that is happening at a sub-8-minute mile or a sub-12-minute mile really doesn’t matter for now.
-All that matters is that you are keeping to the commitments you’ve made to yourself to execute the plan, and that you make it to the starting line.
+Pace is essential for advanced runners training towards a specific time goal.
+Pace should not be considered the most crucial statistic for newer runners going through the training plan to get introduced to the sport, get in shape, and lose weight.
+You want to be sure that your workouts are challenging, and you want to feel like you are pushing yourself.
+Whether that is happening at a sub-8-minute mile or a sub-12-minute mile doesn’t matter for now.
+All that matters is keeping your commitments to yourself to execute the plan and make it to the starting line.

 Don’t Run hurt

 This may seem obvious, but if you’re hurt, don’t run.
-Runners can get too attached to their training plans, and to the races they’re training for.
-If it’s a big race like the London Marathon, the runner will likely have made a commitment to a charity team in order to participate in the race, and will have asked friends and family for donations to support their entry.
-All of this leads to unnecessary pressure on the runner to finish the race, which can lead to obsession over the training plan even to the point of putting yourself in danger.
+Runners can get too attached to their training plans and the races they’re training for.
+If it’s a big race like the London Marathon, the runner will likely have committed to a charity team to participate in the race and will have asked friends and family for donations to support their entry.
+All of this leads to unnecessary pressure on the runner to finish the race, leading to obsession over the training plan, even to the point of putting yourself in danger.

-If you get injured, you need to recover properly before you can run again.
+If you get injured, you must recover properly before running again.
 You might hear advice from other runners telling you to “run through it”.
-Sometimes that might be a solution, usually if the injury is a sore muscle or something less serious.
-For anything concerning, if you feel sharp pain corresponding to a foot strike, or if you find yourself adjusting your gait in order to avoid a painful stride, then you need to rest and recover or even seek medical advice before you can restart training.
-The race you are training for is not important when compared to your overall health, and your ability to reach your long-term goals.
+Sometimes, that might be a solution, especially if the injury is a sore muscle or something less serious.
+If you feel sharp pain corresponding to a foot strike or find yourself adjusting your gait to avoid a painful stride, you need to rest and recover or even seek medical advice before you can restart training.
+The race you are training for is unnecessary compared to your overall health and ability to reach your long-term goals.

 Don’t worry about the race itself